Marker Logo

 Paul N. Thorpe Jr. Park Marker image.
 Click for full size.

-Photographed By Brandon D Cross, February 26, 2020
+Photographed by Brandon D Cross, February 26, 2020

 2. Paul N. Thorpe Jr. Park Marker

 27° 20.109′ N, 82° 32.463′ W. Marker is in Sarasota, Florida, in Sarasota County.
-Marker is at the intersection of S Pineapple Avenue and S Lemon Avenue, on the right when traveling west on S Pineapple Avenue.
+It is at the intersection of S Pineapple Avenue and S Lemon Avenue, on the right when traveling west on S Pineapple Avenue.
 Touch for map.
 Marker is at or near this postal address: 135 S Pineapple Avenue, Sarasota FL 34236, United States of America.
 Touch for directions.

 Paul N. Thorpe Jr. image.
 Click for full size.

-Photographed By Sarasota Herald-Tribune
+Photographed by Sarasota Herald-Tribune

 3. Paul N. Thorpe Jr.